 After Closing for Covid-19, Machu Picchu Reopens With New Rules for Travelers

 We're tracking ongoing changes and situations that can affect travel to Machu Picchu, Inca Trail hikes and other relevant destinations in South America.
-Just to keep you informed, because we love you guys!
 So check back from time to time.
-We're revving up for 2023.
-What do travelers need to know about navigating the airports, trains, bus stations and hotels in Peru?
+What do travelers need to know about navigating the airports, trains, bus stations and hotels in Peru and Ecuador and Chile?
 Here's information to unravel some of the rumors and explain what our recent groups arriving in Peru are reporting.
-The official Machu Picchu website has made a few changes.
-More than once in 2022!
-Proper advance planning is more important than ever.
-Here's highlights about travel in Peru, to help you snap out of your pandemic fatigue: In case you heard about the recent protests, our manager, Vidal in Cusco, reports that Cusco city center is showing signs of getting back to normal.
+With all the variations for Machu Picchu entry tickets, proper advance planning is more important than ever.
+Here's highlights about travel in Peru, to help you snap out of your pandemic fatigue:

 - On January 11, authorities announced they are considering increasing the capacity at Machu Picchu from 4044 to 5544 visitors per day.
 That's an additional 1500 people per day using the one toilet facility at the main entrance.
 Just saying.
 Not to mention that Betssy Chavez, the Peru Minister of Culture, stated that UNESCO has threatened to "black list" Machu Picchu if capacity is increased.